quixotic120/MFMarlin/README.md

 This is typically going to be configured for my setup (described below).
 I'll try to maintain it for as long as possible but no guarantees on that front.
 I would suggest that if you download this you read over configuration.h at least once - you'll likely at least need to change the bed size and would probably benefit from adding your own PID tunings.
 If you are using auto bed level you will need to enter the measurements for your machine and if not you should disable it and turn software endstops on.

 I have a 10" Pegasus dual extruder with E3Dv6 extruders, graphical LCD, a servo for auto bed leveling (abl), 3mm Borosilicate over bed, SSR on bed for PID control, new bed clips, and some other mods that don't impact the firmware (octopi, cooling for Ramps, lighting, etc).
 Working fine for me however I do not take any responsibility for you destroying your machine or whatever and no warranty is expressed or implied.
 Also - I tend to err on the side of slower printing so you may need to play with that a bit for your preferences.

-see /mods for images and a brief description of mods I've done as well as some troubleshooting for problems that were a pain to solve and some ideas for new mods.

 my current slicer settings posted in /slicer as an fff file for simplify3d.
 If you don't use S3D you can just open it on github; it's basically an XML file.
 I typically end up messing with the standard stuff, infill/raft/layer height/temperature/etc but the rest is mostly locked in at this point.